Aircraft in fiction: Douglas DC-8

 In the 1990 action film Die Hard 2, a Douglas DC-8 is given false landing instructions by terrorists and crash lands in a blizzard, resulting in fatalities to all on board.
-Industrial Light and Magic used a 23-foot long model to shoot the effects of the crash and explosion.
+Industrial Light and Magic used a 23-foot-long model to shoot the effects of the crash and explosion.
 Filming was done at a remote airstrip in the Mojave Desert of California.
 "However, shots of the passengers' frightened reactions to the initial impact, which had been shot on a set and originally cut into the movie, were so terrifying (made all the more authentic by preproduction research of Federal Aviation Administration test crashes and data from real aircraft crashes) that they were ultimately cut before the film's release."
 ILM constructed five DC-8 models for the production.

+E

 EB-66 Destroyer

 The film Bat*21 featured an EB-66 variant of the Douglas B-66 Destroyer being shot down over North Vietnam in the beginning of the film.